3yakuya/Quantum-Shell/README.md

 One paper contains a theoretical introduction ("Informatyka kwantowa i obliczenia kwantowe - krotki wstep" (PL) or "Quantum informatics and quantum computing - short introduction" (ENG)) while the other one describes the architecture and solutions used in the application ("Symulator Komputera Kwantowego".)

-Feel free to use it.
-I kindly ask you to include the original header in your docummentation (#QuantumShell by Jakub Pilch - 3yakuya#) if you decide to use my work in your research.
-I would also be very grateful for a message - write me what do you build and how did you use Quantum Shell.
+This software is distributed under MIT license (see LICENSE.md) You are welcome to use my work, and if you do, I would be very grateful for a message - write me what do you build and how did you use Quantum Shell.